 Which is Best: Electrolysis or Laser Hair Removal?

 If you want fast hair removal services without the risk of pain, scarring, or discoloration, laser treatments are the ideal approach.
 They are fast, effective, and do not carry the same potential serious side effects as electrolysis.

 If you are looking for hair removal for men and women in St. Louis, MO, contact us at the Sheen Vein Institute.
-Our friendly and experienced staff members are happy to meet with you at our west county location or at our clinic in the south county.
 We work with each of our patients to come up with a customized laser treatment plan, giving you an alternative to shaving, plucking, and waxing.
 Get in touch with us today to find out more about your options.